pluresideas/pluresideas.github.io/index.md

 When building a system which integrates with other systems it is important to identify any impacts or gaps early on.
 Identifying impacts to the integration interfaces which are not in the control of the implementation team is especially important.
 The required impacts need to be added to a project plan, feasibility evaluated, and the implementation could have impact on the system being built.

-It can be very tempting to start building new services, the system infrastructure, pipelines, executing performance tests, evaluating tools and libraries.
-Teams with low confidence would likely start here.
+It can be very tempting to start building new services, the system infrastructure, pipelines, executing performance tests, evaluating tools, and libraries.
+Teams with low confidence would likely start somewhere here.

 Confident teams know they can build any system.
 They have tools to mimic the work of the system and to interact with the integration interfaces without writing any code.
 They would examine the requested features and attempt to fulfill these features by interacting with the integration interfaces mimicking the work of the system.